neonevm/neon-evm.docs/docs/token_transferring/neonpass_usage.md

 </div>

-We hope that you love NeonPass and that you are ready to leverage the full potential of Neon EVM by facilitating hassle-free transfers of assets to and from Solana.

 3.5 Don't trust: verify

 If you wish to verify the transaction, click **View on Neon Explorer** to confirm on [NeonScan](https://neonscan.org) that the tokens were transferred.
 In the following example, 42 NEON were transferred out of Neon EVM.